-Stephen Chipango Kappata (1936-2007)
+Kappata, Stephen (1936-2007)

 Stephen Chipango Kappata was born in Zambia in 1936 to Angolan migrant parents who fled Angola during the Portuguese wars of conquest during the First World War.
+Kappata began painting in 1969-1970 following a meeting with an artist who sold paintings depicting Victoria Falls to the local tourist market.
+At first Kappata sold his paintings to a mainly local market centred around the town of Mongu.
+Following a brief period abroad in Britain where he received some training in film, photography and illustration, Kappata returned to Zambia where in 1982 he met a Danish woman called Anna-Lise Clausen who helped organise Kappata’s first solo exhibition at the Mpapa Gallery in 1986.
+Stephen Kappata went on to take part in numerous international shows including the Third Havana Biennial in Cuba in 1989.
+Kappata’s work is a complex interplay between satire and education, his paintings broadly cover three main themes: Zambians traditions, customs and culture; the historical experience and injustice of colonialism, and the social commentary on contemporary issues including alcoholism, AIDS, sexual promiscuity and workers’ rights.
+Although Kappata’s work was in many ways marketed by a western driven African art market as ‘naïve’, ‘self-trained’ and ‘folkloristic’, today his paintings stand out as an important testament of Zambian and South African political and social history.

 Kappata’s father was a migrant labourer and woodcarver who made drums, mortars and baskets.
-Stephen was the only child out of seven pregnancies to survive, and he was brought up with the Watchtower faith, a popular movement especially among migrant communities in the Baroseland district during the 1930s, which was considered suspiciously anti-European and anti-nationalistic both by the British colonialists and later by independent African nations alike.
+Stephen was the only child out of seven pregnancies to survive, and he was brought up in the Watchtower faith, a popular movement especially among migrant communities in the Baroseland district during the 1930s, which was considered suspiciously anti-European and anti-nationalistic both by the British colonialists and later by independent African nations alike.
 Stephen Kappata began drawing in primary school despite receiving no formal art education or training.
 After completing his primary education, he worked as a cleric in Zambia and a labourer in the gold mines in South Africa in 1960 during the great political upheaval following the massacre of Sharpeville.
-In 1962, Stephen Kappata returned home to witness the collapse of the Federation of Rhodesia and Nyasaland and the birth of the independent nations of Zambia and Malawi.
-For a short period Stephen Kappata became secretary and then chairman of the United National Independence Party (UNIP), but his political career ended due to the conflict with his family’s beliefs.
-Kappata began drawing and selling his work in South Africa – mainly naked women to sexually starved labourers - but his career as an artist started in Zambia first as a political cartoonists and designer of postcards and placards, and then as an illustrator producing illustrations for agricultural courses, which led to his appointment for six years as the designer at the Ministry of Agricultural Headquarters in Lusaka in 1976.
+In 1962, Kappata returned home to witness the collapse of the Federation of Rhodesia and Nyasaland and the birth of the independent nations of Zambia and Malawi.
+For a short period Kappata became secretary and then chairman of the United National Independence Party (UNIP), but his political career ended due to the conflict with his family’s beliefs.

-Stephen Kappata began painting in 1969-1970 following a meeting with an artist who sold paintings of Victoria Falls to the local tourist market.
-At first Kappata sold his paintings d to a mainly local market centred around thel town of Mongu.
-Following a brief period abroad in Britain where he received some training in film, photography and illustration, Stephen Kappata returned to Zambia where in 1982 he met a Danish woman called Anna-Lise Clausen who helped organise Stephen Kappata’s first solo exhibition at the Mpapa Gallery in 1986.
-Stephen Kappata went on to take part in numerous international shows including the Third Havana Biennial in Cuba in 1989.

-Stephen Kappata’s work is a complex interplay between satire and education; his paintings broadly cover three main themes: Zambians traditions, customs and culture; the historical experience and injustice of colonialism, and the social commentary on contemporary issues including alcoholism, AIDS, sexual promiscuity and workers’ rights.
-Although Stephen Kappata’s work was in many ways marketed by a western driven African art market as ‘naïve’, ‘self-trained’ and ‘folkloristic’, today his paintings stand out as an important testament of Zambian and South African political and social history.

 Further Reading:

 Hugh Macmillan The Life and Art of Stephen Kappata